Systematic review: Patient and public involvement in systematic reviews

-A recent systematic review of how people were involved in systematic reviews aimed to document the evidence-base relating to stakeholder involvement in systematic reviews and to use this evidence to describe how stakeholders have been involved in systematic reviews.
+A systematic review of how people were involved in systematic reviews aimed to document the evidence-base relating to stakeholder involvement in systematic reviews and to use this evidence to describe how stakeholders have been involved in systematic reviews.
 Thirty percent involved patients and/or carers.
-The ACTIVE framework provides a way to consistently describe how people are involved in systematic review, and may be used as a way to support the decision-making of systematic review authors in planning how to involve people in future reviews.
+The ACTIVE framework provides a way to describe how people are involved in systematic review and may be used as a way to support systematic review authors in planning people's involvement.
 Standardised Data on Initiatives (STARDIT) is another proposed way of reporting who has been involved in which tasks during research, including systematic reviews.

-While there has been some criticism of how Cochrane prioritises systematic reviews, a recent project involved people in helping identify research priorities to inform future Cochrane Reviews.
-In 2014, the Cochrane-Wikipedia partnership was formalised.
-This supports the inclusion of relevant evidence within all Wikipedia medical articles, as well as other processes to help ensure that medical information included in Wikipedia is of the highest quality and accuracy.
+There has been some criticism of how Cochrane prioritises systematic reviews.
+Cochrane has a project that involved people in helping identify research priorities to inform Cochrane Reviews.
+In 2014, the Cochrane–Wikipedia partnership was formalised.

-Learning resources

-Cochrane has produced many learning resources to help people understand what systematic reviews are, and how to do them.
-Most of the learning resources can be found at the 'Cochrane Training' webpage, which also includes a link to the book Testing Treatments, which has been translated into many languages.
-In addition, Cochrane has created a short video What are Systematic Reviews which explains in plain English how they work and what they are used for.
-The video has been translated into multiple languages, and viewed over 192,282 times (as of August 2020).
-In addition, an animated storyboard version was produced and all the video resources were released in multiple versions under Creative Commons for others to use and adapt.
-The Critical Appraisal Skills Programme (CASP) provides free learning resources to support people to appraise research critically, including a checklist which contains 10 questions to 'help you make sense of a systematic review'.